slancio/slancio.github.io/README.md

-# Eric Savadian's Github page
+A Github Pages repo for Eric Savadian's Portfolio

-Not much going on here, just setting up a personal github page.